mavenlink/brainstem-redux/README.md

 ### Use Brainstem-redux action creators

-When you want to fetch or save your models or fetch your collections, use the `modelActions` and `collectionActions` to make sure both your store and storage manager get updated.
-These action creators feature a few things to facilitate most common usages of fetch / save.
+When you want to fetch, save, or destroy your models or fetch your collections, use the `modelActions` and `collectionActions` to make sure both your store and storage manager get updated.
+These action creators feature a few things to facilitate most common usages of fetch / save / destroy.

 Each action creator takes an object of options.